Freedom

 the Laws of England, 1765

-"A right without an attendant
+"A right

-of paper which has only one side." –
+unreal as a sheet of paper which has only

-Felix Morley
+one side." – Felix Morley

-"If your most basic right is
+"If your most

-your life.
-Guns are, in this century,
+right to defend your life.
+Guns are, in

-the most effective means of doing so -
+this century, the most effective means of

-so effective that every
+doing so - so effective that every

 genocide has only been carried out

-against victims who were disarmed by
+against victims who were disarmed by their

-their governments." -- William G.
+governments." --

-Hartwell
+William G. Hartwell

-"As a man is said to have a
+"As a man is

-right to his property, he may be equally
+said to have a right to his property, he

-said to have a property in his
+may be equally said to have a property in

-rights.
+his rights.
 Where an excess of power

 prevails, property of no sort is duly